 Scam #1: Not Really Telling You the Cost of the Wedding Dress

-Before you even book an appointment at a bridal shop, take a look at their website to get an idea of what their gowns cost.
-Many stores claim to have various gowns within a certain price range but only carry a handful of gowns within the lower end of that price range.
+Before booking an appointment at a bridal shop, look at their website to get an idea of what their wedding dresses cost.
+Many stores claim to have gowns within a certain price range, yet only carry a handful within the lower end of that price range.
 Call ahead to be sure that you’ll have plenty of dress options to try on that fit your budget.

 Watch Out for Bridal Consultant Scams!